ettom/i3-ws-display/README.md

 hub port.
 This works as long as the Arduino is always plugged into the same USB port.<br>
 I won't go into writing udev rules here, see the `97-ws_display.rules` file for an example.
-I found [this](https://unix.stackexchange.com/a/326708) post helpful.<br>
+I found [this](https://unix.stackexchange.com/a/326708) post helpful.

+If the Arduino will always be connected to your machine you could (and should) just start `ws_display` from your i3 config.

-I also have a systemd user service that starts `ws_display` as soon as the Arduino becomes available.
-See the `ws_display.service` file.
+I have a laptop and a docking station to which the Arduino is connected to so I'm using a systemd user service for starting and stopping `ws_display`.
+The systemd user service starts `ws_display` as soon as the Arduino becomes available.
+The service also depends on a custom `i3.target` which gets started by i3:

+`exec_always --no-startup-id systemctl --user start i3.target`

+I also put `systemctl --user stop i3.target` in a script that runs when i3 exits.
+See the `systemd/ws_display.service` and `systemd/i3.target` files.